 The Equator Principles is the financial industry's benchmark for determining, assessing and managing social and environmental risk in project financing.
 It was first launched in June 2003 at Washington DC and was ultimately adopted by over forty financial institutions during a three year implementation period.
 Later on, these principles were revised in July 2006 to take into account the new performance standards approved by the World Bank Group's International Finance Corporation (IFC).
+The third iteration of the Principles was launched in June 2013 and it amplified the banks' commitments to social responsibility, including human rights, climate change, and transparency.
 Financial institutions adopt these principles to ensure that the projects they venture in are developed in a socially responsible manner and reflect sound environmental management practices.